 Investments in Drinking Water Infrastructure

 Improving the nation’s drinking water infrastructure to ensure quality and maintain supply won’t come cheaply.
-The American Water Works Association (AWWA) estimates that it will take $1 trillion to restore existing service and expand new service to meet the needs of a growing population over the next 25 years.
+The American Water Works Association (AWWA) estimates that it will take $1 trillion to restore existing service and expand new service to meet the needs of a growing population through 2035.
 The 2018 EPA Drinking Water Infrastructure Needs Survey and Assessment indicates a more modest amount at only $476.2 billion over the next 20 years.

 Wastewater Treatment Systems

-After it is used, water typically goes down a drain or is flushed down the toilet where it either enters an onsite septic tank or a sewer system that conveys it to a wastewater treatment plant.
+After it is used for showering, washing the dishes, etc., water typically goes down a drain where it either enters a septic system or goes into a sewage system that takes it to a wastewater treatment plant.

 Investments in Wastewater Infrastructure

 Ultimately, the quality of the nation’s water is directly linked to the quality of people’s lives.
-Government at all level reaps multiple benefits through fully funding water and wastewater infrastructure.
-As the country faces a growing population, an increased need for water and wastewater services and increasing climatic threats to water security, shrinking infrastructure budgets threaten the very resilience that will be necessary to overcome many of these challenges.
+Governments at all levels reap multiple benefits through fully funded water and wastewater infrastructure.

 By supporting clean water initiatives and similar measures that improve water and wastewater treatment systems, everyone can have a hand in ensuring clean, safe water for themselves, their families and their communities.